Overview

 Background

-Flotation Energy Pty Ltd is proposing to construct an offshore wind farm in Commonwealth waters off the coast of Ninety Mile Beach, which will connect into Victoria’s electricity network in the Latrobe Valley.
-The proposal includes 150 wind turbines and a network of subsea cables, with an indicative generation capacity of 1.5 gigawatts.
+Flotation Energy Pty Ltd is proposing to construct an offshore wind farm in Commonwealth waters off the coast of Ninety Mile Beach, which will connect into Victoria’s electricity network.
+The proposal includes up to 150 wind turbines and a network of subsea cables, with an indicative generation capacity of 1.5 gigawatts.

 The scope of the EES referral covers the Victorian section of the project from the 3 nautical mile (NM) limit of Victorian coastal waters.

-The Victorian jurisdiction is expected to include subsea export cables and a shore crossing, up to two substations, underground or overhead transmission cables and a terminal station connection.
+The Victorian jurisdiction is expected to include subsea export cables and a shore crossing, up to two substations, transmission cables and a terminal station connection.

-The proposed project would have an expected operational life of 60 years.
+The proposed project would have an expected operational life of up to 60 years.

-Flotation Energy Pty Ltd will prepare a consultation plan for the EES, outlining the opportunities and approaches for its community engagement during the preparation of the EES.
-The plan will be refined following advice from DTP and the Technical Reference Group and will be published on this web page.
+Flotation Energy Pty Ltd has prepared a consultation plan, outlining the opportunities and approaches for its community engagement during the preparation of the EES.
+A planned community engagement schedule has also been provided and will be updated each quarter.

 The consultation plan may be adapted or modified to meet changing community needs and requirements throughout the EES process.